sdbeng/sdbeng/README.md

 ### Hi there 👋

 ** 01-2022: Happy New Year!
-May God keep you all families safe and healthy.
+May God keep you and all families safe and healthy.

 📫 Good News!!!
 I'm working as FS Dev with a team of React and Back end developers.